5 Steps for Effective Technical Debt Reduction

 Step 5.
 Introduce practices to minimize/avoid tech debt

 This is the last step of the technical debt reduction strategy.
-However, we recommend introducing the practices that help minimize and avoid tech debt entirely as early as possible.
+However, we recommend introducing engineering and coding practices that help minimize and avoid tech debt entirely as early as possible.

-Let’s look into these practices in more detail and see how they can help you avoid technical debt entirely.
+Let’s look into these practices in more detail and see how they can support your efforts in minimizing technical debt or staying away from it entirely.

 Focus on requirements prioritization

-Reasonable requirements prioritization is a true way to avoid unnecessary technical debt.
+Sound requirements prioritization is a proven way to avoid unnecessary technical debt.
 Using different techniques for requirements prioritization, project managers work out the scope and development strategy that reflects given business goals and timelines.

-Often it means that only essential requirements get to the original scope, while the rest of the features are developed after the first version of the product is out.
+Often it means that only essential functionality gets to the original scope, while the rest of the features are developed after the first version of the product is out.
 It allows the team to focus on well-balanced MVP development without the need to take shortcuts to meet tight deadlines.

 Adhere to agile methodology

-Agile software development is one of the key solutions for technical debt reduction.
-The idea of iterative development sits well with the incremental approach to tech debt reduction.
-Teams that work in an agile environment manage to keep technical debt under control by continuously reducing it, iteration by iteration.
+One of the most flexible approaches to software development, agile methodology also works as an effective technical debt reduction technique.
+The idea of iterative development sits well with the incremental approach to the reduction of technical debt.
+Teams that work in an agile environment manage to keep it under control by continuously reducing technical debt, iteration by iteration.

 Moreover, agile methodology provides the flexibility and testability needed to avoid technical debt in the first place.